zjl9959/algviz.com/_en/BubbleSort.md

 bubble_sort([5, 3, -2, 3, -1, 1, 4])
 ```

-*You can run this snippet directly after installing algviz locally!
-For environment configuration, please refer to: [Installation](http://localhost:4000/en/about.html#installation)*
+*You can run this code snippet directly after installing algviz locally!
+For environment configuration, please refer to the [Installation](http://localhost:4000/en/about.html#installation) page.*

 ## Reference